Just who was Charles Rennie Mackintosh?

-Charles Rennie Mackintosh was born in Glasgow, Scotland in 1868 and his unique, innovative style would change the art world forever.
+Charles Rennie Mackintosh was born in Glasgow, Scotland in 1868.
+His unique, innovative style would change the art world forever.

-However, life was not always easy for Charles and from childhood he suffered from disabilities which would remain with him for a lifetime.
+But life was not always easy for Charles.
+From childhood he suffered from disabilities that lasted a lifetime.

 He walked with a limp and developed a problem with his right eye which caused it to droop.

-Because of these disabilities Charles was encouraged to spend time in the countryside when he was young.
+Because of this, Charles was encouraged to spend time in the countryside when he was young.

-This trip was to change his life, and he was to develop an individual style, influenced greatly by his experiences in Europe.
-Mackintosh also looked to Japanese Art which added a depth to his new found ideas.
+This trip was to change his life.
+He then developed an individual style, influenced greatly by his experiences in Europe.
+Japanese Art also added a depth to his new found ideas.

-Mackintosh continued his studies at the reknowned Glasgow School of Art where the new principal Francis Newbery had transformed the School.
+Mackintosh continued his studies at the Glasgow School of Art .
+The new principal Francis Newbery had radically transformed the School.

 He encouraged the students to follow the latest trends in art, design, crafts and architecture.

-It was here that Charles Rennie Mackintosh met fellow artist Margaret MacDonald who would have a profound influence on his life.
+It was here that Charles Rennie Mackintosh met fellow artist Margaret MacDonald.
+Margaret and her sister Frances would have a profound influence on his life.

-Both couples were later to marry and change the face of art forever.
-After several successful building designs, Mackintosh became a partner of Honeyman and Keppie in 1907.
+Both couples later married and changed the face of art forever.
+Charles went on to become a partner of Honeyman and Keppie in 1907.

-Having holidayed in the south of France in 1923, Margaret and Charles decided to move there permanently in 1925, due in part to financial hardship.
+The couple holidayed in the south of France in 1923.
+They moved there permanently in 1925, due in part to financial hardship.

 The couple remained in France until 1927, when illness forced them to return to London.

-Sadly Charles was later diagnosed with throat and tongue cancer.
-He was admitted to a nursing home where he died on December 10, 1928 at the age of 60.
+Sadly Charles was diagnosed with throat and tongue cancer.
+He died on December 10, 1928 at the age of 60.

 Margaret passed away on 10 January 1933, five years after her beloved husband Charles.